 Passed in 2016, the EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to give EU citizens more control over their personal data.
 The GDPR applies to any organization operating within the EU, as well as any organizations outside of the EU which offer goods or services to customers or businesses in the EU.
-Nearly every corporation in the world will need to be ready when GDPR comes into effect on May 25, 2018.
+With its broad scope, GDPR applies to nearly every corporation in the world.

 MacStadium is GDPR ready, and our infrastructure, procedures and certifications enable our customers to be GDPR compliant.
-Given MacStadium’s IaaS role, we urge you to evaluate the GDPR and start reviewing your security, compliance and data protection processes to ensure compliance.
-If you already have robust compliance, security and data privacy practices in place, your move to GDPR should be simple.
+Given MacStadium’s IaaS role, we urge you to evaluate the GDPR and review your security, compliance and data protection processes to ensure compliance.
+If you already have robust compliance, security and data privacy practices in place, your compliance with GDPR should be simple.

 All of our data centers are audited and/or certified by various internationally-recognized attestation and certification compliance standards.
 Below is the list of our data center locations and the associated certifications.
 To request an NDA, ISO certification letter, SOC summary report or certificate listed below, or if you have any other compliance related questions, please contact us.

 MacStadium’s data centers are housed in secure, restricted access buildings that provide the highest levels of physical security.
 Our colocation providers (Zayo Group and Equinix) house our infrastructure in secure, restricted areas accessible only by MacStadium-approved employees.
 Each facility employs: